 The information about the force on blades, the torque, the schaft speed, and the power are significant for all types of turbomachines.
 For calculation of these quantities can be derived general equations, which may be used for all type of turbomachines (history of the derivation Essential equations of turbomachines are shown in the chapter 1.
 Water wheels and water turbines).

 The velocity and the direction of the working fluid stream are changed inside the turbomachine stage.
 It means that some force acts to the working fluid.
 This force is function of mass flow rate and shape of volume through which working fluid flows (a control volume):

-The control volume for the case of Equation 1b is defined so way: working fluid has the inlet to the control volume through the boundary AB (flow area A1) and outlets from the control volume through the boundary CD (flow area A2).
-The boundaries of the control volumes AD and BC are streamlines.
-The velocity is perpendicular on normal of boundaries of the control volumes AD and BC, therefore the momentum of the working fluid is zero here.
-The boundaries AD and BC are the same, therefore the pressure force here are the same but opposite between himsel.
+The control volume for the case of Figure 1b is defined so way: working fluid has the inlet to the control volume through the boundary AB (flow area A1) and outlets from the control volume through the boundary CD (flow area A2).
+The boundaries of the control volumes AD and BC are the same streamlines, therefore the pressure force here are the same but opposite between himsel.
 The control volume is not moved.